 A Little Bit of Geography

 Are you having trouble locating Raja Ampat?
 The archipelago is part of the province called West Papua (or Papua Barat in Indonesian).
 It's right there:

 A brief historical-political reminder: the western half of the island of New Guinea, a former Dutch colony, was annexed by Indonesia in the 1960s.
 Indonesians behaved as invaders and the army committed massacres.
 A Papuan separatist movement continues to take action and the Indonesian authorities do not hesitate to brutally repress any demonstration, even peaceful ones.
-Riots broke out in August 2019 in West Papua, at Manokwari, Sorong and Fakfak, particularly after the arrest in Java of Pro-Independence Papuan students in a context of racist tensions, which led the government to cut off the Internet in Papua and send a thousand soldiers as reinforcements.
+Riots broke out in August 2019 in West Papua, in Manokwari, Sorong and Fakfak, in particular, after the arrest in Java of Papuan independence students, against a background of racist tensions, which led the Indonesian government to cut off the Internet in Papua and send a thousand soldiers as reinforcements.
 In 2017, almost twenty years after the Biak massacre (1998), Indonesian military and police officers had made mass arrests in Nabire and Sentani, whilea petition for West Papua tried to make the voice of Papuans heard on the international scene that same year.
 I close the parenthesis, but when you travel there as a tourist, you have to be aware that the region is unstable and not quite a "paradise" for everyone...

 Most travelers arrive in Raja Ampat via Sorongairport, opposite the islands.
 The city has about 220,000 inhabitants, it is a mining and industrial port, without much appeal, where one of the scourges that particularly affect Indonesian waters is very noticeable: plastic pollution.
 (On this subject, I invite you to read this article, published by Tara Expedition after a stopover there by the scientific schooner in late December 2017 → Indonesia: The Ocean Is Choking With Plastic)